Today, you’re going to learn all about bereavement overload and how to process it.

 #4.
 Talk To Someone

-Processing cumulative grief can be an overwhelming process.
+Processing bereavement overload can be an overwhelming process.

 A mental health professional can help you navigate your grief and integrate your losses in a meaningful way.